VyprVPN Review: Quick Expert Summary

 Yes, VyprVPN is a very good torrenting VPN.
 It supports P2P traffic on all 700+ of its servers, allowing you to connect to a nearby server to get the fastest speeds.
 In my tests, VyprVPN worked seamlessly with popular torrent clients like qBittorrent, uTorrent, Deluge, Vuze, and BitTorrent.
 And thanks to VyprVPN’s fast speeds, I was able to download files really fast — it took me about 20 minutes to download 20 GB files, which is very good.

 Also, VyprVPN is safe for torrenting.
-It has a strict no-logs policy (that’s been audited and verified), protects your data with 256-bit AES encryption and a kill switch, and in my tests it didn’t suffer any leaks.
+It has a strict no-logs policy (that’s been audited and verified), protects your data with 256-bit AES encryption and a kill switch, and it didn’t suffer any leaks in my tests.

 Does VyprVPN work in China?

 Yes, VyprVPN uses its Chameleon protocol to bypass VPN blocks in China and other censor-heavy countries.
 Chameleon refreshes your IP addresses throughout your session, making it difficult for the Chinese government to block it.
 Make note that due to the extra layer of encryption, Chameleon will slow down your internet speeds — I experienced a 55% drop in speeds while using Chameleon.

 Does VyprVPN Work with Netflix?